ChurroC/churro-blog/README.md

 Maybe make packages for broadcast api with state between tabs also make a package for nextTheme but better with cookies.

+Maybe use react aria in the future but only for hooks so I can have custom components that are all web standard

 ## Info

 Just for myself but useHasMounted for when you dont want one component server rendred but children server rendered like theme context.